sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/roadmap.md

 Priorities at the time of writing:

 * *As always, anything that's labelled as TODO in the code.
 Head over to [https://github.dev/sdcondon/SCFirstOrderLogic/](https://github.dev/sdcondon/SCFirstOrderLogic/) (GitHub's regular search functionality is still a bit naff) and do a case-sensitive search for TODO.*
-* Adding a FoL syntax parser to the SentenceCreation namespace.
-Using ANTLR, it is turning out to be rather straightforward.
 * Nothing much else for the mo - certainly nothing breaking.
 I've been major version rev-ing this a bit too much (ultimately as a result of publishing it a bit before it was ready..), so turning my attention to other things for a while to let things settle.

 At some point in the not-too-distant future: